OpenFPGAduino/Arduinojs/README.md

 Use node v0.10.26

-javascript wrapper for openFPGAdunino library
+Restful api server includes javascript wrapper for openFPGAdunino library

-Only support basic number argument for api.
-There is no string or structure support.
+Only support value argument for openFPGAdunino api library.
+There is no structure or object support yet.

 Install the nodejs and nodejs-gyp: